DAAHNYUAD/daahnyuad.github.io/_pages/scheduleF26.md

 ### Week 1

-Topic: This week will be an introduction to the field of Digital Arts and Humanities, a minor that is offered at NYUAD that brings together digital and computational environments with the critical and creative thinking characteristic of the arts and humanities.
-We will underscore core values and skills important for success in it.
+Topic: This week will be an introduction to the field of Digital Arts and Humanities, a minor that is offered at NYUAD that brings together digital and computational thinking with the subjects and thinking characteristic of the arts and humanities.
+We will discuss some of the core values and skills important for success in it.

 | Time/Date | Preparation | Activity |
 | :--- | :--- | :--- |